denoland/manual/tools/benchmarker.md

   },
 );

-// Similar to longer form, with a named test function as a second argument.
+// Similar to longer form, with a named bench function as a second argument.
 Deno.bench({ permissions: { read: true } }, function helloWorld6() {
   new URL("https://deno.land");
 });